Last Updated on July 22, 2024 by Kittredge Cherry

 How people use the Rainbow Christ Prayer

+The Rainbow Christ Prayer grows out of the understanding that LGBTQ people are a natural part of God’s creation.
 Progressive Christians believe that homosexuality is not a sin.
 Scholars say that the Bible does not condemn loving same-sex relationships.
 Therefore churches should accept and affirm LGBTQ people.
-The Rainbow Christ Prayer grows out of the understanding that LGBTQ people are a natural part of God’s creation.

-People have adapted the prayer for a wide variety of settings, including Pride services at churches and chapels in Arizona; Brisbane, Australia; and Dunedin, Aotearoa New Zealand; and among Unitarians in the United Kingdom: a 2022 worship service at the Mennonite national gathering in Edmonton, Canada; a 2022 worship service hosted by the Queer Theology Academy in Hong Kong; queer theology class in Dallas, Texas; a non-violence training in Pennsylvania; a poetry reading in Los Angeles; an online Zoom event sponsored by the Sacred Swarm; a 2022 blessing of a rainbow flag for a Puyallup United Methodist Church in Washington state; and a workshop on queering worship at the 2021 United Church of Christ General Synod.
-It has been used as a blessing at Shabbat dinners, a meditation at yoga classes, and a wedding gift at a same-sex marriage.
-In 2023 it was the basis of a sermon series at by pastor Ken Arthur at Phoenix Community Church UCC in Kalamazoo, Michigan; and a eucharistic prayer at Living Water Inclusive Catholic Community in Seattle, Washington.
-It has also been denounced as blasphemy by conservative extremists.
+People have adapted the prayer for a wide variety of settings, including Pride services at churches and chapels in Arizona; Brisbane, Australia; and Dunedin, Aotearoa New Zealand; and among Unitarians in the United Kingdom: at the 2024 LGBTQ+ Creating Change conference in New Orleans. a 2022 worship service at the Mennonite national gathering in Edmonton, Canada; a 2022 worship service hosted by the Queer Theology Academy in Hong Kong; queer theology class in Dallas, Texas; a non-violence training in Pennsylvania; a poetry reading in Los Angeles; an online Zoom event sponsored by the Sacred Swarm; a 2022 blessing of a rainbow flag for a Puyallup United Methodist Church in Washington state; and a workshop on queering worship at the 2021 United Church of Christ General Synod.

 Rainbow Christ Prayer Hong Kong